MScott-Dev/Code-refactor/README.md

 N/A

 ## Executing program
-Paste the URL into any web browser
+Click the link or paste the URL into any web browser

 ## Authors
 * Refactored by Matthew Scott